Basic Tutorial: Installing and Using lftp

 Introduction

-is a powerful command-line file transfer program supporting FTP, FTPS, HTTP, HTTPS, HFTP, FISH, and SFTP.
+lftp is a powerful command-line file transfer program supporting FTP, FTPS, HTTP, HTTPS, HFTP, FISH, and SFTP.
 It offers advanced features like mirroring, scripting, and queueing.

 Installation